 Recommended Hotel on Crane Beach: The Crane Resort

 On the island’s south coast, the St. Lawrence Gap buzzes with activity, and Dover Beach on the southern end of the Gap is action-packed in every way.
-Swimmers, windsurfers, and body surfers take over the water here and it’s easy to make a day out of Dover Beach.
-There are picnic tables and a number of food and snacks stalls around.
+Swimmers, windsurfers, and bodysurfers take over the water here, and it’s easy to make a day out of Dover Beach.
+There are picnic tables and a number of food and snack stalls around.
 The number of other stalls that sell snorkel gear, sunscreen, hats, and t-shirts here got you covered if you’ve forgotten anything.

 Recommended Hotel on Dover Beach – Rostrevor Hotel